knice/inquiry.ucsc.edu/source/_articles/2016-17/books.md

 ### Religious Politics

 <figure>
-{% img 2016/p38-republic.jpg alt:"The Republic Unsettled: Muslim French and the Contradictions of Secularism" %}
+{% asset 2016/p38-republic.jpg alt:"The Republic Unsettled: Muslim French and the Contradictions of Secularism" %}
 </figure>

 When governments try to separate religion and politics, they often end up with the opposite result, noted** Mayanthi Fernando**, UC Santa Cruz associate professor of anthropology.